 Inflation, controlled by the banksters, eats away at the value of your paper money, but not the metals.
 An ounce of silver or gold 1000 or 100 years ago is still an ounce of silver or gold today!
 The prices below are based upon spot pricing which is the lowest price.
 Premiums are often charged above and beyond the spot price.
 The key you should take away from this chart is that you would do well to have a variety of denominations with which to trade.
-You don’t want to go to the grocery store with a one ounce gold eagle to buy a loaf of bread, and you don’t want to go to buy an automobile with 100 bags of nickels.
+You don’t want to go to the grocery store with a one ounce gold eagle to buy a loaf of bread, and you don’t want to go to buy an automobile with 1000 bags of nickels.
 Whatever you do, take possession of your metals, and don’t ever leave them in a bank vault.
 A private vault or home safe where the government and bankers can’t get their hands on it is imperative.
+A “private” vault may even be risky!
 Enough said?

 How To Use Gold & Silver

 6/4/2018 Reference Point For Pricing